Skip to main content

 All custom commands are part of an Addon.
 For this section we will create addons that only create custom commands, but in later parts we will show the extent of what addons can do.

-All addons are module scripts that return a function.
+All addons are a ModuleScript that returns a function.
 To start, create a module script and inside of it write the following:

 return function(_K)